ROCm/k8s-device-plugin/README.md

 * [kubeadm capable machines][kubeadm] (if you are using kubeadm to deploy your k8s cluster)
 * [ROCm kernel][rock] ([Installation guide][rocminstall])
 * A [Kubernetes deployment][k8sinstall] with the `DevicePlugins` [feature gate][k8sfg] set to true
+* `--allow-privileged=true` for both kube-apiserver and kubelet (only needed if the device plugin is deployed via DaemonSet since the device plugin container requires privileged security context to access `/dev/kfd` for device health check)

 ## Limitations